anatoliy-sokolenko/anatoliy-sokolenko.github.io/_posts/2014-11-03-javavm-options-production.md

 -XX:SurvivorRatio=<ratio>
 ```

-Ration which determines size of the survivour space relatively to young generation size.
+Ratio which determines size of the survivour space relatively to young generation size.
 Ratio can be calculated using following formula:

 <script type="math/tex; mode=display" id="MathJax-Element-1">
 \begin{aligned}